ebertolazzi/Clothoids/doc/Manual.md

 XY_DDD        = CL.eval_DDD( s );
 ~~~~~

-an offset respect to the normal of teh curve can be used
+an offset respect to the normal of the curve can be used

 ~~~~~
 % evaluate the clothoid curve at curvilinear coordinate `s` (may be a vector)